jototland/stackedit_workspace/statistikknotater/bayesian.md

 ### Jeffreys  Zellner-Siow Cauchy prior

 Jeffreys reference prior on $\sigma^2$.
 A Cauchy prior on $\mu$.
 The textbook really doesn't explain this well.
-But it is built into the R package `statsr` under the name`"JZS"`, and seems to be how they prefer to do inference unless using just Jeffreys prior works (
+But it is built into the R package `statsr` under the name`"JZS"`, and seems to be how they prefer to do inference unless using just Jeffreys prior works (see Bartlett's or Jeffreys-Lindleys paradox below)

 ## Hypothesis testing